CalebBell/thermo/docs/property_objects.rst

 >>> ethanol_psat(100.0), ethanol_psat(1000)
 (1.047582e-11, 1779196575.4962692)

 The default extrapolation methods may be changed in the future, but can be manually specified also by changing the value of the :obj:`extrapolation <thermo.utils.TDependentProperty.extrapolation>` attribute.
-For example, if the `linear` extrapolation method is set, extrapolation will be linear instead of using those fit equations.
-Because not all properties are suitable for linear extrapolation, some methods have a default `transform` to make the property behave as linearly as possible.
-This is also used in tabular interpolation:
+For example, if the `Arrhenius` extrapolation method is set, extrapolation will be Arrhenius instead of using those fit equations.

->>> ethanol_psat.extrapolation = 'linear'
+>>> ethanol_psat.extrapolation = 'Arrhenius'
 >>> ethanol_psat(100.0), ethanol_psat(1000)
-(1.0475e-11, 385182009.4)
+(1.04758e-11, 385272476.5)

 The low-temperature linearly extrapolated value is actually the same as before, because it performs a 1/T transform and a log(P) transform on the output, which results in the fit being the same as the default equation for vapor pressure.